 In 2017, the Government committed to an independent review of the implementation of the recommendations of the Joint Defence / DVA Inquiry into the Jesse Bird case after 12 months.

-The Minister for Veterans’ Affairs appointed Emeritus Professor Robin Creyke AO to conduct this review (Media release).
+In 2018, the Minister for Veterans’ Affairs appointed Emeritus Professor Robin Creyke AO to conduct this review.

 The Terms of Reference for the review were: